 Challenge #5: Your home isn’t like the others on your block.

 When your home is significantly different from the others around it—maybe it’s the nicest home on the block, or the oldest, or the only original house in a neighborhood full of remodels—comps can give you a good range in which to price your home.
 But nailing down that exact number can be a challenge.

 If you’ve got a unique home, review these solutions for how to keep your pricing on track.

 Solution 1: Let your agent do some deep MLS research.

-Using the MLS, your agent may look at homes that mirror yours in characteristics or condition.
+Using the MLS (multiple listing service), your agent may look at homes that mirror yours in characteristics or condition.
 If you’ve got a teardown, homes in the area that need extensive repairs can offer clues.
 If your home features original moldings, properties with historic interior design features could be the key to locking in the right price.